By ·

 3. Sand and Prep

 Lightly sand the entire door with 120-grit paper to create "tooth" for the new paint.
-Fill any dings or holes with wood filler, let dry, then sand smooth.
-Wipe away all dust with a tack cloth.
+Fill any dings with wood filler, let dry, then sand smooth.

 4. Prime (If Needed)